QP/C++ 8.0.0

 Synopsis of the QV Port on ARM Cortex-M

-The cooperative QV kernel works essentially as the traditional foreground-background system (a.k.a. "superloop") in that all active objects are executed in the main loop and interrupts always return back to the point of preemption.
+The non-preemptive QV kernel works essentially as the traditional foreground-background system (a.k.a. "superloop") in that all active objects are executed in the main loop and interrupts always return back to the point of preemption.
 To avoid race conditions between the main loop and the interrupts, QV briefly disables interrupts.

 1. The ARM Cortex-M processor executes application code (the main loop) in the Privileged Thread mode, which is exactly the mode entered out of reset.